SeanMcElroy97/SurveySQAProject/documentation/SprintBacklogAndTaskEstimation.md

   - These Tasks are a subset of product backlog(list of all tasks) to be completed within a given sprint.

 The Sprint backlog is designed to be mutable so tasks can be added or updated if need be.
-This is another way that scrum supports agile development.
+This is one of the ways that scrum supports agile development.

 ---